StianL82/StianL82/README.md

 ### Hello to you :thumbsup:

 My name is Stian Lilleng.
 I have now become a student at Noroff School of Technology and Digital Media, where I study Frontend development.
+I started in March 2023 with online studies.
 <br>
 <br>
 I am originally from Tromsø, but I have been living in Brønnøysund since 2001.
 I have been working for Brønnøysundregistrene since 2003.